Administrative Officers & Executive Assistants

 - A Day in the Life: College of Administrators - The Princeton Review (U.S.)

-- Sokanu - Career Info & Videos: Executive Assistant
+- Career Profile by Sokanu - U.S.-based occupational information: Executive Assistant

 Education requirements vary for Administrative Officer or Executive Assistant, but completion of secondary school is required.
 A university degree or college diploma in business or public administration may be required.
 (NOC).
 Prior experience in office environments may be required.